 DIY Hot Chocolate On A Stick, easy recipe for homemade hot chocolate cubes that make a fun homemade holiday gift!

 If you’re looking for a quick last minute Christmas or holiday gift, this recipe for DIY Hot Chocolate On a Stick is for you!
 I love quick homemade DIY kitchen gifts including my Homemade Ranch Seasoning and Homemade Taco Seasoning which would also make great homemade holiday gifts!
+As would this DIY Vanilla Extract.
 But if you’re looking for something more on the sweet side, give these Hot Chocolate On a Stick a try!

 My kids loved helping with these!
 To start, mix together heavy cream and sweetened condensed milk (not evaporated milk) in a small bowl.
 Microwave the milk and cream until really hot and bubbly, about 30 to 60 seconds.
 Pour the hot milk and cream over the chocolate chips and stir until smooth.
 I used semi-sweet chocolate chips but you could use milk chocolate, dark chocolate, or bittersweet.